Hanks10100/incubator-weex-site/README.md

 # Weex Website

-This is the source code of Weex official website..
+This is the source code of Weex official website

 + Official website: http://weex.apache.org/
 + Mirror in Alibaba Cloud (faster in China): https://weex-project.io/